delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 These types of interviews require applicants to give specific encounters of times they have solved problems.
 They want to see you are compotent.
 This is where the _pre-project_ comes into play as well.
 What better way to prove you're good at something if you've actually done it?

+Competency based interviews will usually have the interviewer read questions off of a bit of paper or their laptop, and they will probably take notes.

+The type of questions that come up here will be very strictly formatted.
+The questions proposed above are mainly compotency based interview questions.

 ## Strength Based Interviews

+A strength based interview focuses on what you enjoy doing, rather than what you can do like in a competency based interview.
+Strength based interviews come from "positive" psychology.
+The theory states that by matching you with what you enjoy doing you'll be happier in your role, will perform better and stay with the company for longer.

+The interviewer will likely not have any questions written done for this, or not many.
+They may ask something like "tell me about your favourite day out" and they will ask questions based on your answers, to really gage you as a person.
+These types of interviews will normally feel like a formal chat with a friend rather than a one on one interview.

+More and more companies are switching to strength based interviews, with these companies publicly saying they use them:

+* Aviva
+* BAE Systems
+* Barclays
+* Cisco
+* EY
+* Nestle
+* Royal Mail

+Strength based questions don't have a binary "right or wrong" answer.
+However, do be a decent human being.
+Don't talk badly about other people, don't lie, just be nice.

+Just like every other type of interview you'll need to incldude examples to back up your responses.

 ## Stress Based Interviews

+A stress based interview is designed to make you stressed, to put you under pressure to see how well you do.

+The logic is that the way you respond under stress during the interview is indicative of the way you'll handle similar situations on the job.

+Creating an emotionally chaotic setting puts candidates under psychological stress to see if they will crack, remain calm, or even thrive under pressure.

+Stress interviews can be controversial because they create a sensitive and emotionally charged relationship between the applicant and the hiring manager, and thereby the company.
+Sometimes, even the most successful applicants will turn down an offer on account of the nature of the interview alone.
 ## Technical Interviews

 ## Structured Interview